 At the start of the '90s, Bowie’s career was in a strange phase.
 His last solo album of the '80s, Never Let Me Down, performed poorly, and his Glass Spider tour received harsh criticism for being uninspired.
 In that time he met guitarist Reeves Gabrels, and would go on to form Tin Machine.
 Their eponymous first album was well-received, owing influence to contemporaries like the Pixies and Sonic Youth, but also maintaining a wall of noise descended from Lou Reed’s Metal Machine Music.
-However, the second Tin Machine album and subsequent live disc performed so poorly that they’re the only releases in Bowie’s catalogue that’ve fallen out of print.
+However, due to a record label going out of business, the second Tin Machine album and subsequent live disc are the only releases in Bowie's catalogue to have fallen out of print.

 In 1992, Bowie married the supermodel Iman, and began work on Black Tie White Noise, which was marketed as his comeback album.
 He’d also achieved consistent sobriety and financial security.
 It could be argued that for the first time Bowie looked forward by looking back: he enlisted Let’s Dance producer Nile Rodgers and Ziggy Stardust guitarist Mick Ronson.
 Guest musicians Al B. Sure! and avant-jazz trumpeter Lester Bowie were brought in for a funkier, R&B finish.
 The songwriting was more personal, with “The Wedding Song” referring to his recent nuptials, and “Jump They Say” to his brother’s suicide.
 “Jump They Say” was a strange song to be a club hit in the US; the rhythm is disjointed, the scale movement unorthodox, and the punchy chord on “JUMP!” in the chorus is a Dm9, which is more typical to a jazz ensemble piece.